0xbythesecond/MFA-Conditional-Access/README.md

 Navigate to the Azure portal and sign in using the "aaduser1" user account.

-Note: To sign in, you need to provide the fully qualified name of the "aaduser1" user account, including the Azure AD tenant DNS domain name, which you recorded earlier in this lab.
-The user name should be in the format "aaduser1@<your_tenant_name>.onmicrosoft.com," where "<your_tenant_name>" is the placeholder representing your unique Azure AD tenant name.
+Note: To sign in, you need to provide the fully qualified name of the "aaduser1" user account, including the Microsoft Entra ID tenant DNS domain name, which you recorded earlier in this lab.
+The user name should be in the format "aaduser1@<your_tenant_name>.onmicrosoft.com," where "<your_tenant_name>" is the placeholder representing your unique Microsoft Entra ID tenant name.

 When prompted, click "Next" in the "More information required" dialog box.